DevsparZeroGitHubUser/hello-world/READMEiOs.md

 ## <a name="ImplementationLiveness"></a> Implementation Liveness feature
 ### <a name="XFaceRecordViewController"></a> Implementation of Custom Face Record Activity
-Before proceed calling the `deployFaceRecord` function, the app must have an Extended `XFaceRecordViewController` class, in which the extended class will be used to process Liveness video.
+Before proceeding to call the `deployFaceRecord` function, the app must have an Extended `XFaceRecordViewController` class, in which the extended class will be used to process Liveness video.
 The minimum implementation of the Extended `XFaceRecordViewController` class is shown below.
 ```swift
 /** Sample Swift Class of Extended XFaceRecordViewController */
 class FaceRecordViewController: XFaceRecordViewController {